runarorama/fpiscompanion/manuscript/hints.md

 ### Exercise 10.09

-Try creating a data type which tracks the _interval_ of the values in a given segment, as well as whether an 'unordered segment' has been found.
+Try creating a data type which tracks the _interval_ of the values in a given segment, as well as whether an "unordered segment" has been found.

 When merging the values for two segments, think about how these two pieces of information should be updated.

 ### Exercise 10.10

 A `Stub` should never contain any whitespace.

 ### Exercise 10.11

 You can write default implementations on the `Foldable` trait an then `override` them as necessary.

 ### Exercise 10.18